Davis was different

 Davis’s career in the 1930s and ‘40s, for instance, illustrates the restrictions of the contract system in studio-era Hollywood, while her career after 1945 is delineates the consequences of the break-up of the studio system and the shift undertaken by stars as they were transformed from studio-owned and controlled properties to freelance agents responsible for their own choices and publicity.
 Her career after 1960, meanwhile, provides a case study for how studio stars survived in the post-studio era by becoming cult stars, appealing predominantly to marginalized audiences, while continuing to move between mainstream and more marginal productions.
 Meanwhile, her posthumous career is instructive in terms of how and why some stars are remembered while others are forgotten.

 At this moment in time, almost thirty years after her death, it looks very unlikely that Bette Davis will ever be forgotten.
-For there is so much to remember and admire about this this little Bostonian who not only fulfilled her girlish dreams of becoming an actress on the Broadway stage but subsequently became one of Hollywood’s greatest screen performers and one of America’s most respected celebrities.
+For there is so much to remember and admire about this little Bostonian who not only fulfilled her girlish dreams of becoming an actress on the Broadway stage but subsequently became one of Hollywood’s greatest screen performers and one of America’s most respected celebrities.
 It can certainly be claimed that she is one of the most fascinating and accomplished women to have lived and worked on this planet.
 In short, her’s is great story that deserves to be told and told again.
 As I’m sure it will.